 In addition to the federal tax credit, rebates, low-interest financing, and property tax exemptions may further reduce the out-of-pocket costs for homeowners.

-• State Rebates: Some states offer direct rebates that reduce the initial cost of geothermal installations.
+- State Rebates: Some state programs offer direct rebates that can help reduce the initial cost of geothermal installations.

-• Low-Interest Loans: Some states and municipalities offer financing options that make it easier to invest in geothermal systems, spreading out the costs over time with favorable terms.
+- Low-Interest Loans: Some financing options make it easier to invest in geothermal systems, spreading out the costs over time with favorable terms.

 Steps to Maximize Your Geothermal Costs and Savings